 What would be his ideal fight?
 “Joshua,” he says immediately.
 “Always wanted it.
 Put my name forward many times.
 Sparred 500 rounds with him.
 We spar all the time.
 And I always knew, I said, ‘I'll beat you one day.’
 People will look now and say, 'that's the most ridiculous thing I've ever heard.'
 But you know what?
 That's the one fight since I first sparred him that I thought, 'I can beat you.'”
 And if he can’t?
 “Even if Joshua chinned me in 30 seconds, giving myself the opportunity to would suffice.”

-First, there is Browne to deal with.
+Only two wins now.
+Can Allen get there?
+The Browne fight showed his determination to give himself the best possible chance.
 The prospect of defeat doesn’t phase him: he’s lost before, he’ll almost certainly lose again.
 But should he cheat himself as in the past – shirk training, turn up overweight, climb through the ropes as anything other than the best Dave Allen that he can possibly be – that would be unforgivable.

 “I can live with not being good enough.
 But I wouldn't be able to live with myself not knowing.
 I need to be able to sit down with myself at 50 years old and say, ‘you know what, you achieved everything you wanted to achieve.’
 And even if I didn't I can say, ‘you know what, it was your fault.’

 I guess the people love me.
 That’s all I've wanted

 “If it's my fault I can live with it.
 I can't live with someone else running my life and them getting it wrong for me.
 I don't live my life that way.
 People will say, ‘You're a very strange man’, and I say, ‘Yeah, I know I am, I'm very, very strange,’ but you know what, I can live with it, and I'm content with making my own mistakes.
 I’m not going to let anyone else ruin my life by making the mistake for me.”